clas-web/multisite-csv-importer/readme.md

 - _menu-order_ : The int value given to determine the posts order in the menu.
 - _password_ : Password for post (default: no password).
 - _categories_ : One or more categories seperated by a comma. _Posts only._
-- _tag_ : One or more tags seperated by a comma. _Posts only._
+- _tags_ : One or more tags seperated by a comma. _Posts only._
 - _taxonomy-{taxonomy-slug}_ : One or more custom taxonomy names separated by a comma.

 #### Updating and Replacing Posts or Pages

 - _site_ : The slug of the site.
-- _type_ : "post" or "page" or custom post type.
+- _type_ : "post" or "page" or custom post type
 - _action_ : "update" or "replace"
   - _update_ : Updates a post or page, if it exists.
   - _replace_ : Replaces a post or page, if it exists, otherwise it creates the